 Congress rejected Obama’s request of $3.7bn for more judges, drones and border security.
 A sweeping bill that would have created paths to citizenship for some 11 million illegal immigrants to the US is not expected to become law.

-If I don't get it [residency], that's gonna be so sad for me.
-It's gonna destroy my dream.
+, that’s gonna be so sad for me.
+It’s gonna destroy my dream.”]

 Critics say immigration has become a political football between Republicans and Democrats, without either side getting close to a solution.